10 Alternative Agritourism Examples for Your Small Farm

 Reading Time: 7 minutes

 As a young entrepreneur, I tried many agritourism ideas.
 When the neighborhood kids were selling lemonade for pennies I created a lucrative program named, “Name a Duck for a Buck.”
 For a dollar, you got to name a duck and receive a certificate that you could proudly hang on your office wall, school desk or bedroom.
-And like Tom Sawyer’s painted fence, I graciously offered cleaning the duck ponds and chicken coops to any urban child who wanted a taste of the farm life…for only a small fee.
+And like Tom Sawyer’s painted fence, I graciously offered cleaning the duck ponds and chicken coops to any urban child who wanted a taste of the farm life… for only a small fee.

 Much like genetic diversity is important for your crops and livestock, income diversity is key to starting a small farm for profit.
 If one crop fails or a seasonal project doesn’t go through, you’ll have multiple backup plans.
-In addition to selling eggs and produce, opening up your land to the public will provide you with multiple agritourism ideas.
+In addition to selling eggs and produce, opening up your land to the public will provide you with multiple alternative agritourism opportunities.

 When my friend in a Homeowner’s Association (HOA)had to remove her beautiful chicken coop and birds, she doubled down on rabbits.
 There is usually no law prohibiting the keeping of rabbits in cities or HOA neighborhoods.
 Rabbits can be kept in small runs, grow fast, and can feast on kitchen leftovers, cut grass, and formulated feed.
 She butchers and processes her own meat and her customers appreciate knowing how their food was treated.
 Since little space is needed and they reproduce (like rabbits) and provide a great low-cost opportunity to dive into backyard livestock.